This page is for Google Chrome/Chrome OS bypasses

 2: Unplug the power cord connecting the battery & motherboard.

 3: Run the nessesary commands.
-If you're on v136+ you should probably change device secret.
+If you're on v136+ change the device secret.

 Save device secret: vpd -i RO_VPD -l